I have been thinking a lot lately about how not to be a zombie.

-Is the patient willing to change his or her habits in order to ensure that people and animals and nature are treated with compassion and to support companies that value compassion and creativity over profit and consumption?
+Is the patient willing to change his or her habits in order to ensure that people and animals and nature are treated with compassion.
+Is he or she willing to support companies that value compassion and creativity over profit and consumption?

 Does the patient support politicians who value consumption over compassion and creativity?
 Is the patient aware of what his or her chosen politicians think about these issues?

 Does the patient believe we can create a different world together?